-There are differences between a single rescuer and two rescuers' skills on how perform CPR for an adult that we will be discussing them in the next part which includes differences in assessment, high quality CPR, and using of AED.
+there are differences between single rescuer and two rescuer skills in how perform CPR for adult and we will discuss in next part differences in assessment, high quality CPR and using of AED.

-1-Assessment:
+1- Assessment:

 - Rescuers should assess the surrounding environment by looking if there is any dangerous situation around the victim, and quickly move the victim to a safe place without any harm to the rescuer.
-Make sure the victim is on a firm surface, and start to assess the victim. - First rescuer will assess the victim by taping at the shoulders and talk loudly, if not responding while Second rescuer Activate Emergency response system and get AED.
-If not responding, - First rescuer continues to assess pulse and breathing within 5-10 second. - Assess the carotid pulse for adults by sliding 2 or 3 fingers into the groove between the trachea and the neck muscles at the side of the neck and look for the chest rise.
+Make sure the victim is on a firm surface, and start to assess the victim. - First rescuer will Assess the Victim by tap at his shoulder and talk to him loudly, if not responding while Second rescuer Activate Emergency response system and get AED. - First rescuer continue assess pulse and Breathing within 5-10 second. - Assess the carotid pulse for adults by sliding 2 or 3 fingers into the groove between the trachea and the neck muscles at the side of the neck and look for the chest rise.